 Some tires can be so noisy they make it impossible to hold a normal conversation and if you are spending hours every day in your car the noise will be bad for your health.

 This is why the market for quiet tires is rapidly growing, while some people want tires that help them squeeze that extra 1% out of their car’s performance most of us want a comfortable and enjoyable drive that isn’t ruined by excessive road noise.

-Don’t worry if you don’t want to trawl through endless tire descriptions, we’ve done the hard work for you and reviewed some of the best rated quiet tires below.
+Don’t worry if you don’t want to trawl through endless tire descriptions, we’ve done the hard work for you and reviewed some of the best rated low noise tires below

-The Michelin Primacy MXM4 tire was designed using Michelin’s Comfort Control Technology which utilises ultra-precise computer-optimized design methods combined with exact manufacturing methods to create a tire which does almost as good a job as possible of reducing vibrations and minimising road noise.
+The Michelin Primacy MXM4 tire was designed using Michelin’s Comfort Control Technology which utilizes ultra-precise computer-optimized design methods combined with exact manufacturing methods to create a tire that does almost as good a job as possible of reducing vibrations and minimizing road noise.